RTAkland/YeeeesMOTD/README_en.md

 ![showcase](./images/description.png)

 [!IMPORTANT]
-All platforms need java 21 to run expecting Bungeecord and Velocity They just need run it with java 17
+All platforms need java 21 to run expecting Bungeecord and Velocity They just need java 17 to run.

 # Feature completeness